 Frequently, our prefix packs such demonstrative emphasis that it takes on the nature of substantive: הראה means 'the seeing' or 'those who saw' (Judges 19:30).

 Hebrew has very few facilities to indicate possession; mostly the context is used to establish whether two nouns just sit side by side or whether one 'owns' the other.
 Often our prefix draws so much attention to its noun that it adopts this possessive function: the term צבא השמים (saba' hashemayim), for instance, means 'assembly of the heavens'.
 Still, technically, the possessiveness is implied and not explicitly expressed by the ה (he).

 (2) Another function of the prefix ה (he) is as interrogative pronoun, basically to serve as question mark (that sits in front of a word instead of after).
 Connected to the particle of negation לא (lo'), it forms the term הלא, meaning 'is not?', with which many a question is introduced (Genesis 13:9).
 Another popular way to begin a question is to combine our particle with the particle of existence, יש (yesh), to form היש, meaning 'is there?'
 (Genesis 24:23).

-As postfix this particle indicates (1) femininity or possession by femininity, and (2) approach, which are closely related things according to Genesis 2:24.
+As suffix this particle indicates (1) femininity or possession by femininity, and (2) approach, formation or locality, which are closely related things according to Genesis 2:24.